raphaelflash/fluid-calendar/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-# BREAKING CHANGE
-**I am moving away from SQLite and towards Postgres.
-This means that the database will be reset when the container is restarted.
-You can migrate your data to the new database using the migrate.js script see details [here](./docs/sqlite-migration.md)**

 ⚠️ **WARNING: ACTIVE DEVELOPMENT VERY BUGGY - REPORT BUGS AND BE PATIENT ✌️** ⚠️

 This project is in active development and currently contains many bugs and incomplete features.
 It is not yet recommended for production use.
 If you encounter issues: